anuket-project/anuket-specifications/doc/ref_impl/cntt-ri/chapters/chapter03.md

 |Cloud Controller Services|All components must be deployed within a high available architecture that can withstand at least a single node failure and respects the anti-affinity rules for the location of the services|
 |Physical Network|The recommended network architecture is spine and leaf topology; however, for small sites, a legacy topology (access/aggregation switches) can be set up.

-## 3.7 NFVI and VIM Component Level Architecture
+## 3.7 Cloud Infrastructure and VIM Component Level Architecture
-This sections concludes the expectation for NFVI and VIM component level architecture according to [RA1: Chapter 4 NFVI + VIM Component Level Architecture](../../../ref_arch/openstack/chapters/chapter04.md)
+This sections concludes the expectation for Cloud Infrastructure and VIM component level architecture according to [RA1: Chapter 4 Cloud Infrastructure + VIM Component Level Architecture](../../../ref_arch/openstack/chapters/chapter04.md)

 Requirement for control node: